CSS Flexbox vs Grid: When to Use Which

 }

-Magazine-Style Layout
+Magazine-Style Layouts

 .magazine {